WHAT IS THE RSA ALGORITHM?

 D =mod F(x)/e = mod 17680/3 = 11787.
 Now I must explain how this comes out like that.
 Alternately this is written D =3-1 mod F(x) = mod 17680/3 = 11787

-The public key is the pair (17947, 3) and the private key is (17947, 11787).
+The public key is the pair (17947, 3), and the private key is (17947, 11787).
 That would be the digital signature of the first sender.
-Notice 11787 is prime and hard to guess, that is why it's the private key.
-Of course in a real RSA algorithm, the prime numbers p and q would be about 125 digits long.
+Notice 11787 is prime and hard to guess, which is why it's the private key.
+Of course, in a real RSA algorithm, the prime numbers p and q would be about 125 digits long.
 But notice the public key is PQ and could be a non-prime number (it isn't in this case).
 But knowing that will never let you know the D, because D is the mod of two prime numbers, each minus 1, and only share a gcd of 1.
-That gets near impossible guess by brute force (trying combinations) the larger the prime numbers p and q and the exponent e becomes.
+That gets near impossible to guess by brute force (trying combinations), the larger the prime numbers p and q, and the exponent e becomes.
 To get the receiver's public and private key pair you reverse the process, but I won't go into that.